openhab/openhab-docs/developers/development/bindings.md

 Please especially note our [coding guidelines](guidelines), which must be respected for having pull requests approved.
 If you have any special dependencies in your code, please check the [library recommendations](https://www.eclipse.org/smarthome/documentation/development/bindings/dependencies.html) at Eclipse SmartHome.
 This will ensure that everyone uses the same libraries for e.g. JSON and XML processing or for HTTP and websocket communication.

-_Note:_ Currently Eclipse SmartHome and openHAB use different license texts.
-The skeleton template refers to SmartHome, while it should refer to openHAB.
-To compile a new openHAB binding without errors, you have to perform the following additional steps:

-- run `mvn -pl :<binding artifactId> license:format` in the root folder of your local Git repository (see [coding guidelines A.2](guidelines.html#a-code-style))

 ## Setup and Run the Binding